Advice Hub logo

 1. What has happened/is happening to you?

-Click here to go to the University webpage about Mitigating Circumstances and instructions on “How to Apply” are here, including a helpful step by step video guide.
+The link to the University webpage about Mitigating Circumstances and instructions on “How to Apply” is here, including a helpful step by step video guide:

 Do I need to provide evidence?

-Yes, you must provide evidence.
+Yes, it is important to provide evidence.
 For example, if you have been/are unwell, either physically or mentally, you must provide a note from your doctor or from a qualified counsellor to confirm this.
 If you are bereaved, then you must provide a copy of the death certificate or obituary or other possible proof.
 You need to upload any evidence together with the online mitigating circumstances application form.

 Can I just tell my personal tutor about my circumstances?
 Is that not enough?